 5. Do not accept offers for dynamic currency conversion.

 Dynamic currency conversion (DCC) is a practice in which foreign merchants may offer to charge your purchase in U.S. dollars instead of the local currency.
 You should never accept these offers because if the merchant converts your payment for you, they may set their own high exchange rate to increase their profits.

-That said, if you already have a credit card that charges foreign transaction fees, there's not much you can do to avoid them, save for not using the card abroad.
-Consider applying for a travel credit card with good ongoing rewards and no foreign transaction fees.
+With that, you know the basics of how to avoid unnecessary costs when spending money internationally.
+If you already have a credit card that charges foreign transaction fees, there's not much you can do to avoid them, save for not using the card abroad.
+Consider applying for a travel credit card with good ongoing rewards and no foreign transaction fees to use instead.
 There are plenty to choose from.